Michael Capponi: Humanitarian work

 Capponi has held events for various charities.
 In 2012, Donna Karan hosted Capponi's 40th birthday benefit at Capitale for the Haitian city of Jacmel.
 On October 5, 2016, the day after Hurricane Matthew hit Haiti, Capponi and the Global Empowerment Mission team were on the ground delivering aid and supplies.

+Global Empowerment Mission van in Dnipro, Ukraine, during war.

 In response to Hurricane Maria in 2017, Capponi partnered with Bethenny Frankel, Will Smith and other celebrities to provide logistical aid in Puerto Rico to people affected by the hurricane.
 Global Empowerment Mission organized warehouse storage space, chartered flights, and transportation for food and material aid donated from elsewhere in the United States.

 In 2017, Global Empowerment Mission became the official partner of Bethenny Frankel’s bstrong initiative.
 They have sent over $34 million in supplies to disaster relief missions around the globe including the United States, Caribbean Islands, South America and Australia.

+As of 2025, Capponi’s non-profit organization, Global Empowerment Mission (GEM), has grown to become a $162,727,980 dollar organization, per its 2024 tax filing.
+His organization has participated in over 382 disaster relief missions in 74 countries and all 50 states.
+Notable recent missions include coordinating large-scale relief efforts for Hurricane Helene and Hurricane Milton in the Southeastern United States (2024), as well as on-the-ground responses to the January 2025 LA County Wildfires and the July 2025 Texas Flooding.

 Capponi has led disaster relief efforts for: